flebbis/Implementing-a-new-programming-language/docs/language.md

 ```

 ## Table of Contents
-In the following sections, we will explore the syntax and features of FIKA in more detail, including its type system, control flow constructs, functions, arrays, comments, and more on type inference.
+In the following sections, we will explore the syntax and features of Fika in more detail, including its type system, control flow constructs, functions, arrays, comments, and more on type inference.
 The limited standard library will also be covered.
 - [Types](#types)
 - [Basic Syntax](#basic-syntax)
   - [Variables](#variables)